bitjson/op-pushstate/readme.md

 # OP_PUSHSTATE Draft Specification

-OP_PUSHSTATE is a new opcode for the BCH virtual machine which provides direct access to elements of the virtual machine’s state during evaluation. `State Item Identifiers` are used to select particular state elements according to the [State Item Identifiers](#state-item-identifiers) table.
-On evaluation, the value of the requested element is pushed to the stack.
+OP_PUSHSTATE is a new opcode for the BCH virtual machine which provides direct access to elements of the virtual machine’s state during evaluation.
+A `template` describes the list and order of state elements according to the [State Item Identifiers](#state-item-identifiers) table.
+On evaluation, the value of the requested elements are concatenated and pushed to the stack.

 ## Deployment